HITECHCRIME/HC_SG300_Morgoth/README.md

 I'm still branched with a narrative of rules
-Just a sacriledge of fools, better quit while you good I'm truly done with the aforementioned bending of the rules
+Just a sacriledge of fools, better quit while you good I am truly done with morbid bending of the dues

 Sickening is round round round
 Blood is circling round the crown